-(subject to all applicable withholdings) to be paid by the second scheduled payday in the same month.

-2. Each employee who is employed by the bargaining unit as of July 1, 2025 will receive a two thousand (\$2,000) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month.
+- a.
+Each employee who is employed in the bargaining unit as of July 1, 2024 will receive a two thousand dollar (\$2,000.00) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month. - b.
+Each employee who is employed in the bargaining unit as of July 1, 2025 will receive a two thousand dollar (\$2,000.00) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month.